 Braising is a cooking technique that involves searing the vegetable in a hot pan and then simmering it in a liquid until it becomes tender.
 To braise endive, heat olive oil in a large skillet over medium-high heat.
 Add the endive halves and cook for 3-4 minutes on each side until they are golden brown.
 Reduce the heat to low and pour in a liquid such as broth or white wine until it covers the endive halfway.
 Cover the skillet and simmer for about 10-15 minutes, or until the endive is cooked through and the liquid has reduced.
 Braised endive makes a delicious side dish or can be served over pasta or rice.

-See also What temp to cook deer sausage in oven
+See also How to cook salmon croquettes in air fryer

 Both grilling and braising bring out the natural bitterness of endive while softening its texture, making it a popular choice for many dishes.
 Experiment with these cooking techniques and discover the unique flavors and versatility of endive in your own kitchen!